Doctor on Board – news

 Medical incidents on board the Lufthansa fleet

 In the last few years, an overall increase in on-board medical incidents has been recorded in global aviation traffic (source: IATA Medical Advisory Group).
-This is also the case for Lufthansa: with around 1,700 flights every day, between 10 and 15 medical incidents take place.
+And this applies to Lufthansa too: with around 1,700 flights every day, between 10 and 15 medical incidents take place.
 These range from minor illnesses such as headaches via fever and vomiting to asthma attacks, colic, strokes and suspected heart attacks.

 Medical care using the doctor’s kit